tanmay270407/My-DSA-Journey-with-Java/README.md

-🌱 My Daily DSA Practice (Beginner Journey)
+🌱 My Everyday DSA Practice

-Hi!
-This repository is my small corner on the internet where I upload the DSA questions I solve daily on LeetCode.
+This repo is where I upload the DSA questions I solve daily on LeetCode.
-I’m still a beginner, learning step by step, and this repo helps me stay consistent and motivated.
+I’m still learning, still figuring things out, and this space helps me stay consistent and motivated.

-I’m not perfect at DSA, but I’m trying to get better every day — one problem at a time. 🙂
+I’m not great at DSA yet — but I’m improving a little bit every day. 🙂

-✨ Why I’m Doing This
+✨ Why I Started This Journey

-I started this because:
+I began this because:

-I want to build a strong foundation in DSA
+I want a strong grip on DSA

-I want to improve my logical thinking
+I want to think better and solve problems smarter

-I want to get comfortable with coding interviews
+I want to feel confident during coding interviews

-And most importantly… I want to make learning a daily habit
+And honestly… I want to build a daily learning habit

-Even if I solve just one question a day, it still counts as progress. 💪
+Even one small problem a day is still progress. 💪

-📂 What’s Inside This Repo

-You will find:
+📂 What You’ll Find Here

+Inside this repo, you’ll see:

 My daily LeetCode solutions

-Beginner-friendly code
+Beginner-level code

-Simple approaches (nothing too fancy)
+Easy-to-follow logic

-Problems grouped by topics
+Problems sorted by different topics

-📁 DSA-Daily-LeetCode:
+📁 Current Topics
-Arrays,
-Strings,
-HashMap,
-TwoPointers,
-LinkedList,
-Stack,
-Recursion,
-Others

-I’ll keep adding more folders as I learn new concepts.
+Arrays, Strings, HashMap, TwoPointers, LinkedList, Stack, Recursion, Others More folders will keep coming as I learn new things.

-🛠️ Tools / Language I Use
+🛠️ What I’m Using

-Mostly Java
+Mostly Java for now.
-(And I’ll explore more languages once I get comfortable.)
+I’ll explore other languages once I get more confident.

-🎯 My Goals (Honestly)
+🎯 My Real Goals

-Become consistent with DSA
+Stay consistent with DSA

-Slowly move from easy → medium → hard problems
+Slowly level up from easy → medium → hard

-Understand concepts properly instead of just memorizing solutions
+Understand concepts instead of copying solutions

-Build confidence in coding interviews
+Build up interview confidence

-I’m not in a hurry — I just want to get better slowly and steadily.
+No shortcuts — just steady growth.

-💬 A Small Note
+💬 A Little Note

-I’m still learning, so some solutions might be basic or not fully optimized.
+Since I’m still learning, some solutions might be simple or not fully optimized.
-But that’s okay.
-This is my learning journey, and I’ll improve with time.
+But that’s part of the process, and I’m okay with that.

-⭐ If You’re Reading This…
+⭐ If You Found This

-Thanks for stopping by!
-If you find my journey relatable or helpful, feel free to give the repo a star.
-It motivates me more than you think. 😊
+Thanks for taking the time to check out my journey!